 Features that support your business

 Modern EFTPOS devices offer much more than card acceptance.
 Look for features such as mobile options, detailed reporting, flexible connectivity, and the ability to add tools as your business grows.
+Make sure your provider accepts all the ways your customers want to pay.

 Integration with your POS